Build your credentials and portfolio in the public humanities!

 - Tuition scholarship

-- The GA will be expected to be in the office two full days a week for the academic year; the GA is also expected to attend the Wednesday Kaplan lunch colloquium series
+- Both GAs will be expected to dedicate two (2) full work days a week to this job for the duration of the academic year; the GA is also expected to attend the Wednesday Kaplan lunch colloquium series

-- Based on budget and identified needs, the GA and Kaplan staff will, in the fall, create a plan for the GA work to be carried out over the year.
-The GA will report to the Kaplan Assistant Director
+- Based on budget and identified needs, the GAs and Kaplan staff will, in the fall, create a plan for work to be carried out over the year.
+The GAs will report to the Kaplan Assistant Director

 Application Instructions and Materials